9:00 AM to 4:00 PM | Presented by Sean White (White House Solar) and Bill Brooks (Brooks Engineering)

-The Installer-Contractor Continuing Ed Technical Workshops provide an in-depth look at 4 different renewable energy products.
-NABCEP Board Certified Professionals will advance their professional development and earn CEUs pre-approved to meet NABCEP recertification* requirements.
+NABCEP Registered Training Providers present four in-depth workshops on Battery Storage and Energy Management.
+NABCEP Board Certified Professionals and Associates will advance their professional development and earn up to 6 CEUs pre-approved to meet NABCEP recertification requirements.

 *CEUs are also accepted for NABCEP PVIP Exam Applications as explained in the NABCEP Certification Handbook.